 If every 18 months technology becomes outdated or obsolete, who is making all this computer technology possible?
-Professionals in computer science use the extensive knowledge learned in school, from research efforts, and mostly, when in a position in their field, to develop the computer technology we utilize in our daily lives.
+Professionals in computer science use the extensive knowledge learned in school, from research efforts, and from positions in their field to develop the computer technology we utilize in our daily lives.

 Fields like computer science generally pay more money than other subjects and professions.
 Because of the technical nature of the position, starting salaries are more competitive in order to offer an incentive for students to study in the field.

-Remember, achieving a graduate degree in computer science will also give you an edge over other candidates applying for the same job as you.
-Further, companies will also be more likely to pay you handsomely for the additional time you spent attending a graduate program.
+Achieving a graduate degree in computer science will also give you an edge over other candidates applying for the same job as you.
+Some companies prefer candidates who have earned a graduate degree, especially at the supervisory level.

-Contrary to popular opinion, job prospects for computer science majors are better than ever.
-The field of computer science in always rapidly changing alongside new technology, so employers will be looking to recruit and retain the best graduates.
+Contrary to other fields within the job market, prospects for computer science majors are quite strong.
+The field of computer science is always rapidly changing alongside new technology, so employers will be looking to recruit and retain the best graduates.

-If you can offer experience from research or professional work, along with your advanced degree in computer science, your chance of obtaining a high-level job in a company of your choice will be very good.
-Further, companies will promote you more readily since you have already earned a master's degree or Ph.D.
+If you can offer experience from research or professional work, along with your advanced degree in computer science, your chance of obtaining a job in a high-level company will be very good.
+Companies may also promote you more readily since you have already earned a master's degree or Ph.D.